abirkel/maccel-rpm-builder/docs/fedora-container-migration.md

-# Fedora Container Migration Guide
+# Fedora Container Build Guide

 ## Overview

-This document describes the migration from Ubuntu-based GitHub Actions runners to Fedora container-based builds for the maccel-rpm-builder project.
+This document describes the Fedora container-based build system for the maccel-rpm-builder project, which provides native RPM packaging using authentic Fedora environments.

 ## Key Changes

 ### 1. Container Configuration

-All jobs now use Fedora containers instead of Ubuntu runners:
+All jobs use Fedora containers for native RPM building:

 ```yaml
 container: